tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-01-26-electric-tables.md

 - Schema data like: price, address, recipe ingredients
 - It'll also save any text you have highlighted on the page into a "selection" field!

-Note, because of technical reasons (content security polcies) some sites (e.g. Twitter, Airbnb) will add to Electric Tables, but in a new tab instead of using a pop-up and it won't grab much additional data..
+Note, because of technical reasons (content security policies) some sites (e.g. Twitter, Airbnb) will add to Electric Tables, but in a new tab instead of using a pop-up and it won't grab much additional data..

 ## What Electric Tables Could Be